 PTT Exploration and Production Public Company Limited or PTTEP (PTTEP) had announced in July that brought knowledge and experience in geology and petroleum engineering from Exploration and Production (E&P) to develop Carbon Capture and Storage (CCS) projects to reduce carbon emissions from petroleum production processes.
 The carbon produced from compressed petroleum production will be returned to existing production wells that are no longer being produced. which is a technology that many The country estimates that It is the main technology to reduce carbon dioxide emissions into the atmosphere in greater quantities than other technologies.

-PTTEP is conducting a carbon capture and storage (CCS) trial using an existing production well at Arthit field owned by the Company. used to store carbon in about 4-5 wells.
-In the first phase, the goal is to be able to store carbon in the sun field about 1 million tons per year.
+PTTEP is conducting a carbon capture and storage (CCS) trial using an existing production well at Arthit field owned by the Company. used to store carbon in regarding 4-5 wells.
+In the first phase, the goal is to be able to store carbon in the sun field regarding 1 million tons per year.
 Currently, it is in the process of pre-FEED study.
 CCS technology will be introduced at solar natural gas fields in 2026, which will significantly reduce greenhouse gas emissions from petroleum production.

 In addition, PTTEP is studying and developing a CCS project at the Lang Lebah field in the Malaysia SK410B project, which is also a large natural gas field discovered by the Company in Malaysia.